Nelly Korda: Amateur career

 Korda trained at the IMG Academy in her hometown of Bradenton, Florida.
-At the age of 14, she made the cut at the 2013 U.S. Women's Open, and eventually finished T64th.
-The following year, she was triumphant at the Kathy Whitworth Invitational, and she was also given an invitation to compete at the 2014 Kraft Nabisco Championship as one of nine amateur players in the field.
-In January 2015, she sealed victory at the Harder Hall Invitational, despite being penalized two penalty strokes on the first hole for using a caddie, which was prohibited at the event.
+At the age of 14, she made the cut at the 2013 U.S. Women's Open, and eventually finished tied-64th.
+The following year, she was triumphant at the Kathy Whitworth Invitational, and was also given an invitation to compete at the 2014 Kraft Nabisco Championship as one of nine amateur players in the field.
+In January 2015, she sealed victory at the Harder Hall Invitational, having been penalized two-penalty strokes on the first hole for using a caddie, which was prohibited at the event.
 During 2015, she also claimed victory at the Yani Tseng Invitational, and finished runner-up at the Rolex Girls Junior Championship.
 Korda was then selected to represent the United States in the 2015 Junior Solheim Cup at Golf Club St. Leon-Rot, Germany.
 There, the United States won 1311, to become the first team to win the tournament away from home.
 In October, she won the PING Invitational, which moved her into the top-10 of the World Amateur Golf Ranking, and she was also a 2015 AJGA Rolex Junior All-American.

 Professional career

 Korda began her professional career in 2016 on the Symetra Tour, where she won her first professional event at the Sioux Falls GreatLIFE Challenge.
 There, she finished three strokes ahead of runner-up Wichanee Meechai.
-After a T6th finish at the Symetra Tour Championship, she ended the season 9th on the Symetra Tour money list, which earned her an LPGA Tour card for 2017.
-Korda made her LPGA Tour debut at the Pure Silk-Bahamas LPGA Classic in 2017, where she finished T5th.
-Later in the year, she arrived at the season ending 2017 CME Group Tour Championship in 51st place on the LPGA Tour official money list and admitted that she had "struggled" with all the traveling during the year.
-At the CME Group Tour Championship, she ended her season with a T8th finish.
+After a tied-6th finish at the Symetra Tour Championship, she ended the season ninth on the Symetra Tour money list, which earned her an LPGA Tour card for 2017.
+Korda made her LPGA Tour debut at the Pure Silk-Bahamas LPGA Classic in 2017, where she finished tied-5th.
+Later in the year, she arrived at the season-ending 2017 CME Group Tour Championship in 51st place on the LPGA Tour official money list.
+Korda admitted that she had "struggled" with all the traveling during the year.
+At the CME Group Tour Championship, she ended her season with a tied-8th finish.

 2018: First LPGA Tour win

 At the beginning of 2018, Korda appointed Jason McDede as her caddie.
 In March, she finished runner-up at the HSBC Women's World Championship in Singapore.
 She missed an eight-foot putt on the final hole which would have forced a playoff with Michelle Wie.
 Korda also recorded a top-10 finish at the U.S. Women's Open in June, finishing in a tie for tenth place.
 On October 28, 2018, she secured a two-stroke victory at the Swinging Skirts LPGA Taiwan Championship in Taoyuan, Taiwan, to seal her maiden LPGA Tour title.
-The win made her and her sister Jessica Korda the third pair of sisters to have claimed LPGA Tour titles, joining Moriya Jutanugarn and Ariya Jutanugarn, along with Charlotta and Annika Sörenstam.
+The win made her and her sister Jessica Korda the third pair of sisters to have claimed LPGA Tour titles, joining Moriya and Ariya Jutanugarn, along with Charlotta and Annika Sörenstam.
 At the end of the year, she finished runner-up at the CME Group Tour Championship.
 Korda recorded a total of seven top-10 finishes on the LPGA Tour in 2018.